 As part of the Spokane River Project License, Avista has developed Erosion Control Programs for the Post Falls Hydroelectric Development's shorelines that lie within and outside the Coeur d’Alene Indian Reservation.
 The programs and associated activities will help protect and improve water quality, aquatic and riparian habitat over time.
 The primary elements of these programs include:

-Avista is currently working with the Coeur d’Alene Tribe, Idaho Department of Environmental Quality, Idaho Department of Fish and Game, and the U.S. Fish and Wildlife Service to identify and prioritize sites in need of shoreline erosion control.
+Avista works with the Coeur d’Alene Tribe, Idaho Department of Environmental Quality, Idaho Department of Fish and Game, and the U.S. Fish and Wildlife Service to identify and prioritize sites in need of shoreline erosion control.
 Some of our most current work includes the following:

-- Water Quality Improvement and Erosion Control Plan, for shorelines outside the Coeur d’Alene Indian Reservation, 2010–2014.
+- Water Quality Improvement and Erosion Control Plan, for shorelines outside the Coeur d’Alene Indian Reservation.

 - Coeur d’Alene Reservation Lake and Tributary Shoreline Erosion Control Inventory and Assessment, for shorelines within the Coeur d’Alene Indian Reservation.